adambirtles/voom/README.md

 - Immediate: <var>X</var> is the two-byte operand following the instruction.
 - Direct: The operand is a pointer to <var>X</var> in memory.

+For instructions' direct mode, their mnemonics are appended with `m` (e.g. immediate `add` and direct `addm`).

-Unless it's affected by the instruction, <var>P</var> is increased by 3 after each of the folowing instructions.
+Unless it's affected by the instruction, <var>P</var> is increased by 3 after each of the following instructions.

 #### Set (immediate only)